ngductruong/mknight/README.md

 MKnight
 =========

-MKnight is a mobile application template using DurandalJS framework
+MKnight is a Responsive Multipurpose Application Template using DurandalJs Framework

 Features
 --